When You Ask God but Don't Actually Want the Answer — Modern Paraphrase | nocap.bible

 "Just as my anger and wrath were poured out on the people of Jerusalem, my wrath will be poured out on you when you enter Egypt.
 You will become an object of horror, a curse word, a cautionary tale.
 You will never see this place again."

 This is one of the heaviest warnings in all of .
-God isn't being cruel — He's being devastatingly clear.
-Egypt wasn't safety.
+God isn't being cruel — He's being devastatingly clear. wasn't safety.
 It was a grave with better branding.
-The place that looked like refuge was actually the place of judgment. 💀
+The place that looked like was actually the place of judgment. 💀

 Caught in 4K 🎯

-Jeremiah looked at them — the people who had just sworn to obey no matter what — and called it exactly as it was.
+looked at them — the people who had just sworn to obey no matter what — and called it exactly as it was.

 "The Lord has told you, remnant of Judah: do not go to Egypt.
 Know for certain — I have warned you today.
 You are making a fatal mistake."